roman-milk/roman-milk.github.io/moms-and-daughters-a-family-affair.md

  "Damn Amazon," Deborah said.

  "So true," Heidi nodded.
 She went and talked to one of her employees, before going up some back steps.
-Report_Story #8